Achievable logoAchievable logo

 Tarsal tunnel syndrome

-It is caused by compression of the tibial nerve or branches as it passes through the tarsal tunnel under the flexor retinaculum at the ankle.
-It presents as pain, tingling and numbness radiating from the ankle, medially to the ankle and foot.
+Tarsal tunnel syndrome is caused by compression of the tibial nerve or its branches as it passes through the tarsal tunnel under the flexor retinaculum at the ankle.
+It presents with pain, tingling, and numbness radiating from the ankle medially into the ankle and foot.

 Peroneal nerve injuries

-Common peroneal nerve injury results in foot drop and sensory loss in peroneal nerve distribution.
-Injury is common as the nerve lies close to the skin on the lateral part of the leg, just under the knee as it winds around the neck of the fibula.
-It can occur in knee dislocations, tight plaster casts, fracture of the fibula etc.
+Common peroneal nerve injury causes foot drop and sensory loss in the peroneal nerve distribution.
+Injury is common because the nerve lies close to the skin on the lateral part of the leg, just under the knee, as it winds around the neck of the fibula.

 Deep tendon reflexes

-They are stretch reflexes modulated by muscle spindles.
-Reflexes are graded from 0 to 4+.
-0 means absent reflex; 1+ means weak reflex; 2+ means brisk; 3+ means very brisk and 4+ is clonus (repeating).
+Deep tendon reflexes are stretch reflexes modulated by muscle spindles.
+Reflexes are graded from 0 to 4+:

 Reflex Nerve Root